 But she had just drawn whatever came into her head without reason – and in her heart it didn’t give her near the same feeling that music did.
 Nothing was really as good as music.
 Mick knelt down on the floor and quickly lifted the top of the big hatbox.
 Inside was a cracked ukelele strung with two violin strings, a guitar string, and a banjo string.
 The crack on the back of the ukelele had been neatly mended with sticking plaster and the round hole in the middle was covered by a piece of wood.
 The bridge of a violin held up the strings at the end and some sound-holes had been carved on either side.
 Mick was making herself a violin.
 (43)

 Hanging around outside the house of a wealthy family, she overhears Beethoven on the radio.
 Her whole-sense listening and its effect on her is one of the finest descriptions of how music, or any art, can touch a person.
-It’s a long quotation which you’ll find below – something to read slowly with your coffee, before you turn, or return, to listening to the Third Symphony and then to reading the book.
-I read it for the first time a couple of years ago and, writing this, I want to start again; I am sure I will find further sharp and kindly insights into the human condition.
+It’s a long quotation which you’ll find below – in audio or print – something to read or hear with your coffee, before you turn to the Third Symphony and to reading the book.

 One programme came on after another, and all of them were punk.
 She didn’t especially care.
 She smoked and picked a little bunch of grass blades.
 After a while a new announcer started talking.
 He mentioned Beethoven.
 She had read in the library about that musician – his name was pronouned with an a and spelled with a double e.
 He was a German fellow like Mozart.
 When he was living he spoke in a foreign language and lived in a foreign place – like she wanted to do.
 The announcer said they were going to play his third symphony.
 She only half-way listened because she wanted to walk some more and she didn’t care much what they played.
 Then the music started.
 Mick raised her head and her fist went up to her throat.